Advanced Features

 ```kotlin theme={"theme":{"light":"github-light","dark":"github-dark"}}

-val count = engine.getPromptTokensSize(messages = history, addBosToken = true)
+val count = runner.getPromptTokensSize(messages = history, addBosToken = true)

 println("Prompt would consume $count tokens")